How to Help Aggression in Dogs and Puppies

 In this Omaha dog training session, we share tips to address aggression in dogs, specifically helping 1-year-old French Bulldog Penelope stop acting aggressively towards other dogs when they have items she wants.

 Penelope is as fun to hang out with as it looks like in her photo.
 She was happy, playful and had some nice wiggly energy when we met for this session.
+You’d never know i was called in to help with her dog aggression.

 What to Know About Aggression in French Bulldogs

 French Bulldogs are known for being friendly and playful.
 However, like any breed, they can show aggression in some situations.
 One common reason for aggression is fear or anxiety.
+Aggression in French Bulldogs is not normal.
+Actually dog aggression is not normal for any breed of dog.

 French Bulldogs can act aggressively if they feel threatened or scared.
 This is especially true in new or overwhelming situations.
+All dog aggression comes from stress, so if you want to stop aggression in dogs, reducing stress needs to be a top priority.

 Pain or discomfort can also trigger aggressive behavior, particularly if the dog is injured or sensitive to touch in certain areas.
 Signs that a French Bulldog may be displaying aggression include growling or snapping, baring their teeth, and stiff body language.

 To address aggressive behavior, it’s important to use positive reinforcement and gradual desensitization techniques.
 One method is counterconditioning.
 Start by keeping your dog away from the trigger.
+Aggression in French Bulldogs and other breeds happens when things get too close.
+So managing the distance for your dog is key when stopping jealous dog aggression.

 For dogs that are particularly reactive to other animals, arranging controlled playdates with a familiar dog can help them practice socializing in a low-stress environment.
 It’s important to watch how dogs interact during playtime.
+We want it to stay fun and friendly, not get so worked up they are practicing dog aggression.

 Tips to Combat Aggression in Dogs